What to expect from a career in Imaging, Ultrasound and Radiation Technology

 Ultrasound and X-Ray Jobs and Salaries

 Professional examinations are a necessity for working in both ultrasound and x-ray jobs.
-Those who want to work in ultrasound and sonography must take exams through Sonography Canada or the American Registry of Diagnostic Medical Sonographers.
+Those who want to work in ultrasound and sonography must take exams through Sonography Canada.
+Those who want to work in X-Ray must take exams through the Canadian Association of Medical Radiation Technologists (CAMRT).

-In contrast, to work as a Medical Radiation Technologist (MRT), graduates must register with the College of Medical Radiation Technologists of Ontario upon completion of the MRT exam.
+To work as a medical radiation and imaging technologist (MRIT), graduates must register with the College of Medical Radiation Technologists of Ontario upon completion of the of Sonography Canada or CAMRT examination.

 Graduates who gain accreditation will find employment in a variety of medical facilities and departments, including (but not limited to):